Healthy Homes Assessment Titahi Bay

 Titahi Bay Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Titahi Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Titahi Bay and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords must keep records of their compliance with the Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers are required to make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes